san99tiago/baxter-bon-appetit/python/face_detect_haar_cascade/README.md

 ## Creating our Virtual Environment

 For correct functionalities and future scalability, we should be working in a virtual environment to isolate our project and run it correctly.
-We are working with "venv".
+We are working with "virtualenv" and Python 2.7.

 ## Add Project Dependencies